KashifNazeer87/avsdsnh_7nm/README.md

       This can be inferred from the characteristic curve itself.

       However, for clarity one could opt to plot output and clock curves together.

+ **10. Output Impedance:**

+ The output impedance of a Sample and Hold (S&H) circuit is an important parameter that affects the circuit's performance, especially when driving a load or interfacing with subsequent stages.
+It reflects how the output voltage changes in response to variations in output current.
+Here's how you can find the output impedance of a S&H circuit.

+ It can be found from the characteristic curve itself:

+Observe the ratio of change in output voltage and output current for a given time range.

+This ratio gives us the output impedance.

+**11. HOLD Step**

+ The hold step in a Sample and Hold (S&H) circuit refers to the difference between the sampled input voltage and the voltage held at the output during the hold phase.
+It quantifies how accurately the S&H circuit can hold the sampled value without significant droop or distortion.
+A smaller hold step indicates better performance, as it means the circuit is accurately maintaining the sampled value.

 # Scope for improvement